-Early and mail-in voting starts Oct.
+Early and mail-in voting started Oct.
 10, and Election Day is Nov.
 8. Berkeley residents will pick candidates for four positions on the City Council, the city auditor’s office, three school board positions and five Rent Stabilization Board positions.

 Councilmember Lori Droste’s departure means an open race in District 8.
 District 1 incumbent Councilmember Rashi Kesarwani faces two challengers as she seeks a second term.
 Councilmember Kate Harrison will be unopposed in District 4, and Councilmember Rigel Robinson is also running in an uncontested race in District 7.

 Berkeley voters will also have a chance to decide who will take over from Nancy O’Malley as Alameda County District Attorney and vote for candidates vying for seats on the AC Transit and East Bay Municipal Utilities District boards.

 State Rep. Buffy Wicks (D-District 14) is running for reelection, challenged by Republican Richard Kinney.
 U.S. Rep. Barbara Lee (D-District 12) will be challenged by Republican Stephen Slauson.

 Here is all of Berkeleyside’s coverage of the city, county and regional candidates who will be on Berkeley ballots on Nov.
 8. Our coverage of Berkeley ballot measures can be found here.
 Stay tuned to Berkeleyside for more election coverage.